Haranarayanakarthik/endee-rag-project/README.md

-Semantic Search using Endee Vector Database
+📌 Semantic Search System using Endee Vector Database
-📖 Project Overview
+1. Project Overview

+Modern search systems often fail to understand the meaning of user queries and rely only on keyword matching.
+This leads to irrelevant results when different words express similar intent.

-This project implements a Semantic Search system using Endee as the vector database.
+This project implements a Semantic Search system that retrieves documents based on context and meaning, rather than exact keywords.
+It uses Endee as the vector database to store and search embeddings generated from text documents.

-Text documents are converted into vector embeddings and stored in Endee.
+2. Problem Statement

+Traditional keyword-based search systems:

+Fail to capture semantic meaning

+Return poor results for natural language queries

+Do not scale well for intelligent retrieval systems

+Objective:
-When a user submits a query, it is embedded and matched against stored vectors using similarity search to retrieve the most relevant documents.
+To build a practical AI system that uses vector similarity search to retrieve the most relevant documents based on user intent.

-The project demonstrates a real-world use case of vector databases for intelligent information retrieval.

-🚀 Key Features

-Semantic search based on meaning, not keywords

-Vector storage and retrieval using Endee

-Sentence embeddings using SentenceTransformers

-REST-based communication with the vector database

-Modular and easy-to-extend design

-🧠 Use Case

-This system can be used for:

-Document search engines

-Knowledge base search

-Resume / article / note retrieval

-Foundation for RAG (Retrieval Augmented Generation) pipelines
+3. System Design / Technical Approach
+High-Level Architecture
+User Query
+   ↓
+Text Embedding (SentenceTransformers)
+   ↓
+Vector Similarity Search (Endee)
+   ↓
+Top-K Relevant Documents

+Technical Workflow

+Input documents are converted into dense vector embeddings

+Vectors are stored in Endee along with metadata

+User queries are embedded using the same model

+Endee performs similarity search using vector distance

+Most relevant documents are returned

-Vector search is the core component of this project.
+Vector search is the core mechanism of this system.

+4. Explanation of How Endee Is Used

+Endee is used as the vector database in this project.

+Role of Endee:

+Stores high-dimensional vector embeddings

+Performs fast similarity search

+Exposes a REST API for vector operations

+How the Project Interacts with Endee:

+Document vectors are inserted into Endee via API calls

+Query vectors are sent to Endee for similarity search

+Endee returns top-K matching vectors

+Endee runs as a separate service, and the project communicates with it over HTTP.

-🛠️ Tech Stack
+5. Tech Stack

 Python